Eurasian conferences get go-ahead to form own church

 By a vote of 672 to 67, the delegates approved the departure of four Eurasian annual conferences — which encompass churches in Russia, Belarus, Kyrgyzstan and Kazakhstan.
 Together, the four plan to form the autonomous Christian Methodist Church.

 The four Eurasian annual conferences — all led by Bishop Eduard Khegay, who is also leaving — have 66 churches in total.
-Altogether the conferences had 1,123 members as of 2017, according to the most recent data from the denomination’s General Council on Finance and Administration.
+Altogether the conferences had more than 1,800 members, according to the conference votes to depart.

 “Sisters and brothers, I stand in gratitude for your decision,” Khegay said after the vote.